 As you’d expect from a capital city, Cardiff is home to many major corporations, public sector organisations, and financial and business services – strong pillars of the local market with companies such as Admiral and Hugh James headquartered in the city centre.

-The vibrant cultural scene, nightlife, and calendar of sporting events also draw in floods of tourists all year round.
+The cultural scene, busy nightlife, and calendar of sporting events also draw in floods of tourists all year round.
 This should be of interest to landlords offering short-term rental properties or Airbnb apartments.

 Top 5 Buy-To-Let Areas In Cardiff